marier-nico/dotfiles/README.md

 Don't forget to edit the `Makefile` to remove `config.h` in the clean target and only edit `config.def.h`.

+#### wallpaper

+The install script will download the current wallpaper that is linked in the `current-wall-url` file if there are no png or jpg files in the top level of the Pictures directory in your `$HOME`.

+#### feh

+The command that is run to set the wallpaper is in `config/dwm/autostart.sh`, and it sets the first file in the directory as the wallpaper (I think).
+So only one file should be at the top level of the `$HOME/Pictures` directory.

 ### TODO

 This is just a list of things that are I should get around to doing with my dotfiles but